-With the increased demands on employees, the ubiquity of information and the digital lifestyle, it’s no wonder that learner behaviour and their expectations of digital learning content has changed.
+With the increased demands on employees, the ubiquity of information, and the digital lifestyle, it’s no wonder that learner behaviour and their expectations of digital learning content have changed.

 1. Less is more